HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/device_classes/themeopt_devclass_overview.md

 -   `ios`
 -   `worklight`

+!!! note
-**Note:** You can create extra device classes, or you can remove any of these device classes.
+    You can create extra device classes, or you can remove any of these device classes.

 These are the device classes and Portal resources.